Gro Skartveit

 Gro Skartveit (born 24 August 1965) is a Norwegian politician for the Liberal Party.

 She was originally a member of the Christian Democratic Party, but left in 2001 after she came out as a lesbian.

 She served as a deputy representative to the Norwegian Parliament from Rogaland during the term 2005–2009.
-On the local level she has been a member of Stavanger city council, and is a member of Rogaland county council.
+On the local level, she has been a member of Stavanger city council, and is a member of Rogaland county council.
+She was mayor of Finnøy Municipality from 2011 to 2015.

 She is also a member of the board of the Western Norway Regional Health Authority.